MohamedAmin324/Personal-Portfolio/README.md

 - React Router
 - React Redux (if necessary)
 - TypeScript Note: This project will be implemented using JavaScript, migrating to TypeScript will come in future updates
-- CSS framework: Bootstrap CSS along with SCSS for necessary customizations
+- CSS framework: Bootstrap CSS along with SCSS for necessary customizations, also this includes using the specific version of bootstrap made for react called react-bootstrap
 - Build tool: Vite.js
 - Deployment platform: Netlify
 - Implementing Animation is not a top priority right now: potential libraries: GSAP or Motion